 Times have changed but the needs of the community remain the same.
-The funds raised by the ASC are donated to Cape Ann Community organizations like Wellspring, Open Door, Backyard Growers, and Animal Aid as well as scholarships for GHS graduating seniors who are going on to college or other post-graduate training.
+The funds raised by the ASC are donated to Cape Ann Community organizations like Wellspring, Open Door, Backyard Growers, and Animal Aid as well as scholarships for Gloucester High School graduating seniors who are going on to college or other post-graduate training.

 Join our email list.

 Send an email to [email protected] to receive information about upcoming events and news of the ASC.
 Your email will not be shared with anyone.
 We value you as a Friend of the ASC and your interest in our activities.
 As a thank you for your interest and support of the Annisquam Sewing Circle, we will send you an ASC favorite recipe.

 Earlier members of the Annisquam Sewing Circle knit nippers like this pair.

 Fishermen working trawl lines in the 19th century often suffered cuts and rope burns on their hands.
 They typically wore mittens or gloves to protect themselves when hauling the long lines aboard and removing the fish.
 These sturdy but soft rings, called nippers, are knitted of woolen yarn and stuffed with more wool.
 They would have fit around a fisherman’s palms, protecting his hands while his fingers remained free for tasks requiring dexterity.